Sewing Leather by Hand | Stonestreet Leather

 One of the most difficult parts of sewing leather by hand is keeping the two pieces from slipping and keeping the stitching straight.
 This is where the binder clips come in.
 Keeping the smooth sides out and the rough sides together, hold them together with the binder clips to ensure that the stitching holes align well.

-Next, you will need to stitch your leather using the holes that you just created.
+Next, you will need to stitch your leather using the holes you just created.
 Before you begin stitching, take note of the various types of leather stitching to figure out what’s best for your project.

 Types of Leather Stitching

 When learning how to sew leather, it’s important to know the various types of leather stitching to ensure that you achieve the desired look and durability.

 The most common stitch for hand sewing leather is the saddle stitching process.
 Contrasting a straight stitch, which shows only every other stitch, the saddle stitches fill each stitch on both sides.
 This creates a single unbroken line that resembles a stitch made by a sewing machine.

 Hand stitching leather with a saddle stitch is the most common for hand-sewing leather.
 This makes for a stronger stitch because the other thread will still hold if one thread breaks.